Characterizing a vertex-transitive graph by a large ball: Introduction

 \subsection{Cayley graphs with discrete isometry group}

 We conjecture that every finitely generated group has a Cayley graph (without multiple edges) with discrete isometry group.
-In the general case the closest to this conjecture that we can get is the following theorem. \begin{ithm} Let $\Gamma$ be a finitely generated group.
-There is a finite cyclic group $F$ and a Cayley graph of $\Gamma \times F$ with discrete isometry group. \end{ithm}
+In the general case the closest to this conjecture that we can get is the following theorem. \begin{ithm} Let $G$ be a finitely generated group.
+There is a finite cyclic group $F$ and a Cayley graph of $G \times F$ with discrete isometry group. \end{ithm}

-More involved is the following result, where we prove the conjecture providing the group admits an element of infinite order.
-A variant of this result plays a crucial role in the proof of Theorem \ref{thm:2covering_Normal}.
+More involved is the following result, where we prove the conjecture in the case when the group has an element of infinite order.
+A variant of this result plays a crucial role in the proof of Theorem \ref{thm:2covering_Normal2}.

-\begin{ithm} Every finitely generated group $\Gamma$ with an element of infinite order admits a Cayley graph $(\Gamma,S)$ with discrete group of isometries.
-If in addition $\Gamma$ is finitely presented, we deduce that $(\Gamma,S)$ is USLG-rigid. \end{ithm}
+\begin{ithm} Every finitely generated group $G$ with an element of infinite order admits a Cayley graph $(G,S)$ with discrete group of isometries.
+If in addition $G$ is finitely presented, we deduce that $(G,S)$ is USLG-rigid. \end{ithm}

-Let us mention the following consequence, which gives a partial answer to a question by Georgakopoulos \cite[Problem 1.2]{G}. \begin{icor} Let $\Gamma$ is a finitely presented group with an element of infinite order.
-If all the Cayley graphs $X$ of $\Gamma$ admit a sequence $(Y_n)_n$ of finite graphs which are $n$-locally $X$, then $\Gamma$ is residually finite. \end{icor}
+Let us mention the following consequence, which answers a question by Georgakopoulos \cite[Problem 1.2]{G} under the additional assumption that $G$ has an element of infinite order. \begin{icor} Let $G$ be a finitely presented group with an element of infinite order.
+If all the Cayley graphs $X$ of $G$ admit a sequence $(Y_n)_n$ of finite graphs which are $n$-locally $X$, then $G$ is residually finite. \end{icor}